Updated July 4, 2023

 Amazon’s exceptional B2B and B2C infrastructure and global supply chain management allow the company to deliver products quickly and efficiently to customers around the world.
 In 2022 its global sales neared $689.2 billion.
 Its Prime membership program offers exclusive discounts and access to streaming global content.

-It is a China-born e-commerce website that sells consumer electronics, apparel, sports equipment, beauty products, and even industrial machinery.
+It is a China-born e-commerce website selling consumer electronics, apparel, sports equipment, beauty products, and industrial machinery.
 Founded in 1999, it presently has taken up one-fourth of the world’s electronic commerce market.

-It is a B2b model e-commerce platform that enables small business owners to set up and manage their online stores.
+It is a B2b model e-commerce platform enabling small business owners to set up and manage online stores.
 Founded in Canada in 2006, Shopify had a net income of $47 billion around the third quarter of 2022.

 Types of E-commerce